RichardBack/PetHotelManagement/README.md

 ## 📂 Category One: **Computer Engineering and Design**

-The **Pet Hotel Management (PETBag) System** underwent significant enhancements, including updates to its structure, scalability, perfomance, and a name change to **The Dogs Cats Hotel**).
+The **Pet Hotel Management (PETBag) System** underwent significant enhancements, including updates to its structure, scalability, and performance, and a name change to **The Dogs Cats Hotel**).
 These updates adhere to **Software Engineering and Design** principles.

 ### Enhancements:
 - **Redesigned System Architecture**: Transitioned to a modular design for better flexibility and maintainability.